JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8007 days**.

-And here is a just a random fact -  **Some people drink the urine of pregnant women to build up their immune system**.
+And here is a just a random fact -  **Soy crayons have been invented to replace wax crayons and one acre of soybeans can produce over 80,000 crayons**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)